Session Expired

 What This Means

 Virginia's HB2692 aims to protect children during custodial interrogations by prohibiting law enforcement from using false statements or inauthentic documents.
-This legislation emphasizes the importance of truthful practices and the potential consequences of non-compliance, particularly regarding the admissibility of statements made by minors.
+This bill highlights the potential misuse of AI-generated materials in legal settings, ensuring that any statements made by children under such circumstances are inadmissible in court.

 Key Provisions